Food Dye Effects: Hyperactivity, Cancer, & Allergies?

 What Are Food Dyes Anyway?

 Food dyes, also known as food coloring, are artificially created colorants that are used to give foods and beverages a particular color or to enhance their appearance.
+Some of the most commonly used synthetic food dyes and foods that use them:

 1. Red 40